 The project uses Shell Smart Fields technology to carefully control production from the undersea wells to achieve greater efficiency.

-Natural gas that is produced along with the oil will be re-injected into the reservoir to help improve oil recovery.
-With oil production now under way, work on the gas facilities is continuing with an expected start-up during 2015.
+Natural gas that is produced along with the oil is re-injected into the reservoir to help improve oil recovery.

 The project safely completed a record-breaking 23,000-tonne superlift in March 2012, by raising the platform’s topsides 45 metres (nearly 150 feet) above ground while the 17,500-tonne hull was moved underneath them.